orbitrs/docs/DEVELOPMENT_PRIORITIES.md

 - **Props system** implementation is now demonstrated in multiple examples
 - **Component lifecycle** features have been implemented and documented
 - **Rendering engines** now include both Skia and WGPU examples
+- **Code quality improvements** with compiler warnings and Clippy lints fixed
+- **Component implementation refinements** with improved handling of unused fields

 ## High Priority (Must Complete - Week 1 & 2)